Aimyon: Career

 On January 25, 2019, Aimyon released the theme song "Ra, no Hanashi" for the feature animation Ashita Sekai ga Owaru to Shitemo (Even if the World Ends Tomorrow).
 On April 17, she released her seventh single "Harunohi" which was used as the theme song for Crayon Shin-chan: Honeymoon Hurricane ~The Lost Hiroshi~.
-She wrote and composed "Dare ni datte wake ga aru" (Everybody has a reason) and "Tachimachi arashi" for the movie Sayonara Kuchibiru (Goodbye Lip), which was released on May 31.
+She wrote and composed "Dare ni Datte Wake ga Aru" (Everybody Has a Reason) and "Tachimachi Arashi" for the film Sayonara Kuchibiru (Goodbye Lip), which was released on May 31.
 The song was sung by the guitar duo Harureo, consisting of Nana Komatsu and Mugi Kadowaki, from the movie.
-From October, she held a hall and arena tour "AIMYON TOUR 2019 -SIXTH SENSE STORY-".
+From October, she held a hall and arena tour "Aimyon Tour 2019: Sixth Sense Story".

 On July 24, 2020, she was in charge of the special program "Aimyon's All Night Nippon" on Nippon Broadcasting System.

-On November 15, 2022, it was announced that she would be in charge of the theme song for serial TV novel "Ranman" in the first half of 2023.
+On November 15, 2022, it was announced that she would be in charge of the theme song for serial TV novel Ranman in the first half of 2023.
 It was the first time a solo artist had been in charge of the theme song for a serial TV novel, and it had been seven and a half years since a singer who was born after the start of the Heisei era.

+On December 8, 2024, it was announded that she would be in charge of the theme song for Doraemon: Nobita's Art World Tales, it marked the first time in 10 years since "Nobita's Space Heroes" (2015) that a female solo artist has been in charge of the theme song.
+She is the third artist to perform the theme songs for both the Crayon Shin-chan and Doraemon films series, following mihimaru GT and Yuzu, but it is the first time that she has first performed the theme song for Crayon Shin-chan and then the Doraemon theme song.

+Aimyon will be in charge of "Ichi ni tsuite", the theme song for the July 2025 drama The 19th Medical Chart, starring Arashi's Jun Matsumoto.